-In the Curiosity Zone, I’m a Researcher gave secondary school students in Oxfordshire the chance to connect with 22 researchers from a range of disciplines at University of Oxford, Oxford Brookes University and MRC Harwell between 11th–29th September 2017.
+In September 2017, Curiosity Zone gave secondary school students in Oxfordshire the chance to connect with 22 researchers from a range of disciplines at University of Oxford, Oxford Brookes University and MRC Harwell.

-The first I’m a Researcher event helped widen engagement with the Curiosity Carnival taking place for European Researchers Night on the 29th of September.
+This first I’m a Researcher event helped widen engagement with the Curiosity Carnival taking place for European Researchers Night.
 Following the online event, students could attend the Curiosity Carnival at the University of Oxford and meet the researchers in person.